PhaedrusTheGreek/nagioscheckbeat/README.md

 ## Compatibility

 - For Elasticsearch 1.x compatibility, see the 0.5.x branch.
-- NagiosCheckBeat 0.6.0 is meant to be compatible with Elasticsaerch 2.x through 5.x.
+- NagiosCheckBeat 0.6.0 is compatible with Elasticsaerch 2.x through 5.x.
-- NagiosCheckbeat 6.2.2 is meant to be compatible with Elastic Stack 6.x
+- NagiosCheckbeat 6.2.3 is compatible with Elastic Stack 6.x

 ## Download & Install